$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Introduction

 \section{Introduction}

-The focus of this work is a class of weakly nonlinear dynamical systems; those that are linear time-invariant in the state equation with up to quadratic terms in the output equation.
-We refer to these systems as \emph{linear quadratic output} (\LQO) systems.
-Dynamical systems with quadratic output functions arise naturally whenever one's interests lie in observing quantities computed as the product of time or frequency domain components of the state~\cite{VanVNLM12}.
-Examples include applications where energy or power are considered; e.g., the internal energy functional of a system~\cite{HolNSU23,Pul23}, or the objective cost function in optimal quadratic control problems~\cite{DiazHGA23}.
-Other examples include observables that capture the variance or deviation of the state coordinates from a point of reference; for instance, the root mean squared displacement of several spatial coordinates about a point of excitation~\cite{VanVNLM12,AumW23,ReiW24}, or the variance of a random variable in stochastic modeling~\cite{PulA19}.
+The focus of this work is a class of weakly nonlinear dynamical systems: those that are linear time-invariant in the state equation with up to quadratic terms in the output equation.
+We refer to these systems as \emph{linear quadratic-output} $\left(\LQO{}\right)$ systems.
+Dynamical systems with quadratic-output functions appear naturally in applications where one is interested in observing or simulating response quantities computed as the product of time- or frequency-components of the state.
+Relevant examples of quadratic outputs include quantities pertaining to power or energy~\cite{HolNSU25, Pul23}, quadratic cost functionals in optimal control or design problems~\cite{DiazHGA23, YueM12, YueM13}, and observables that capture the variance or deviation of the state coordinates from a point of reference~\cite{VanVNLM12, AumW23, ReiW24, PulA19}.
+Our interest in \LQO{} systems is primarily motivated by these applications where the dynamics of the problem are linear, but the quantities of interest are quadratic functions of the state.
+In the interest of space, we refer the reader to~\cite[Sec.~2]{YueM12},~\cite[Sec.~2]{ReiW24}, or~\cite[Sec.~5.2]{Rei25} for a more comprehensive discussion of specific examples of systems with quadratic outputs.

-The accurate modeling of complex physical phenomena often requires dynamical systems having a very large state-space dimension, e.g., on the order of $10^6$ or even greater.
-In this large-scale setting, direct calculations involving the full-order model (\FOM) are prohibitively costly, and system approximation becomes desirable. \emph{Model order reduction} (\MOR) is the procedure by which one approximates a large-scale dynamical system with a comparatively low-order surrogate model.
-The resultant \emph{reduced-order model} (\ROM) should capture the significant input-to-output response characteristics of the original system in an appropriate sense, and can thus be used as a computationally efficient and faithful proxy for the \FOM in applications of, e.g., prediction and simulation, or control.
+The accurate modeling of complex physical phenomena often requires dynamical systems having a very large state-space dimension, e.g., on the order of $10^6$ or greater.
+In this large-scale setting, direct calculations involving the full-order model $(\FOM)$ are prohibitively costly, and system approximation becomes desirable. \emph{Model order reduction} $(\MOR)$ is the procedure by which one replaces a large-scale dynamical system with a comparatively low-order surrogate model.
+The resultant \emph{reduced-order model} $(\ROM)$ should capture the significant input-to-output response characteristics of the original system in an appropriate sense, so that it can be used as a computationally efficient and faithful proxy for the \FOM{} in applications of, e.g., prediction, simulation, or control.